cisagov/ScubaGear/PowerShell/ScubaGear/baselines/entraid.md

 1. Perform the steps below for each highly privileged role.
 We reference the Global Administrator role as an example.

 2. Create a list of all the users assigned to the **Global Administrator** role.
 Include users that are assigned directly to the role and users assigned via group membership.
-If you have Microsoft Entra PIM, include both the **Eligible assignments** and **Active assignments**.
+If you have Microsoft Entra ID PIM, include both the **Eligible assignments** and **Active assignments**.
 If any of the groups assigned to Global Administrator are enrolled in PIM for Groups, also include group members from the PIM for Groups portal **Eligible** assignments.

 3. For each highly privileged user in the list, execute the Powershell code below but replace the `username@somedomain.com` with the principal name of the user who is specific to your environment.
-You can get the data value from the **Principal name** field displayed in the Microsoft Entra portal.
+You can get the data value from the **Principal name** field displayed in the Microsoft Entra ID portal.

     ```
     Connect-MgGraph